-For assistance, contact an authorized Sony service/support center.
+For assistance, contact an authorized Sony Service Center.
 To find the nearest center or agent, see Finding More about Your VAIO Computer (page 5).

 The type of module and the amount of memory installed on your computer may differ depending on the model you purchased.
 See the specifications to find out about the configuration of your computer.